BotsheloXolileBanda/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-9-divide_and_rule performs an arithmetic operation 10-love_exponent_breath performs an arithmetic operation 11-binary_to_decimal converts a base number to another 12-combinations prints all combinations from a to z
+9-divide_and_rule performs an arithmetic operation 10-love_exponent_breath performs an arithmetic operation 11-binary_to_decimal converts a base number to another 12-combinations prints all combinations from a to zi 13-print_float prints a number